tlourey/tlourey.github.io/pages/linux-commands.md

 `sudo systemctl daemon-reload`: scan for new or changed units\
 `sudo systemctl reload mdcheck_start.service`: reloads a unit and its configuration\
 `sudo systemctl reenable mdcheck_start.service`: disables and re-enableds a unit (useful if units \[install\] section has changed)\
+`sudo systemctl mask mdcheck_start.service`: Mask a unit to make it impossible to start both manually and as a dependancy, which makes masking dangerious.
+It makes a sim link of the unit file to /dev/null meaning it will never start.\
+`sudo systemctl unmask mdcheck_start.service`: unmask a unit (there are more steps)\
 `systemctl show --property=UnitPath`: show paths to unit files\
 The main Unit paths are (listed from lowest to highest precedence):